Table of Contents

 Blood vessels: The wall structure of arteries and veins

 Blood vessels move in and out of a histological section.
-They should be recognized as such, and one should be able to differentiate arteries from veins.
+They should be recognized as such during the differentiation of arteries from veins.
 The main difference lies in the wall structure.

-The human circulatory system is the convective transport of respiratory gases, nutrients, hormones and heat.
-The medium for this is blood, which is pumped from the heart through the blood vessels and is returned to the heart.
+The human circulatory system is the convective transport of respiratory gases, nutrients, hormones, and heat via blood, which is pumped from the heart through the blood vessels and returned to the heart.

-The blood circulation is a rapidly modifiable system which is indispensable for the maintenance of bodily functions.
+The blood circulation changes rapidly but is indispensable for the maintenance of body functions.
 High blood pressure (arterial hypertension) is one of the most common diseases in society.
 It is therefore important for physicians to know and understand the circulatory system.

-Along with the intestines and the skin, the lung is another organ with direct contact with the outside world.
-Its purpose is the basis of our existence: gas exchange by diffusion.
-In order to perform this feat every second, a transport system for waste gases and fresh air is required.
+Along with the intestines and the skin, the lung is another organ in direct contact with the outside world.
+It facilitates gas exchange by diffusion.
+Pulmonary gas exchange every second requires a transport system for waste gases and fresh air.

-Equally important is a space in which the walls are thin enough for gas diffusion, and a transport service for the gases in chemically bound form.
-Histologists must closely inspect how these tasks are handled by the individual structures.
+A space in which the walls are thin enough for gas diffusion is as important as a transport system for the gases in a chemically bound form.
+Histologists must closely analyze the management of these tasks by the individual structures.

 The integumentary system

-TThe skin, subcutaneous fat, hair and nails protects us from external influences and keeps us intact.
-For this, they must be sealed so that our body fluids aren’t simply emptied.
-The skin is the largest organ and has a weight of 3–10 kg.
-In an individual who is 170 cm tall, its surface area equals 1.8 m².
+The skin, subcutaneous fat, hair, and nails protect us from hazardous environmental exposures.
+Towards this end, they must be sealed so that our body fluids are not depleted.
+The skin is the largest organ and weighs 3–10 kg.
+In an individual who is 170 cm tall, the surface area of the skin equals 1.8 m².
 The skin is also the site of vitamin D synthesis.

 Kidney and excretory organs

 The kidney is a vital excretory organ and controls the water and electrolyte balance in our body.
-Their exact mechanism of action can only be understood at the microscopic level.
-Each renal tissue type is purpose-built and the sophisticated function of the kidney reveals itself in its histology.
+Their precise mechanism of action can only be understood at the microscopic level.
+Each renal tissue type is designed for a specific purpose, and the sophisticated functions of the kidney can be traced to its histology.

 Endocrine organs and hormonal system

-Without our hormonal system, our body would not function as a whole.
-Endocrine organs ensure communication between individual specialized systems.
-All of these can only coordinate adequate responses to our environment in this manner.
+In the absence of a hormonal system, our bodies would not function as a whole.
+Endocrine organs ensure coordinated communication between specialized individual systems for an appropriate and adequate response to environmental factors.

-The control of bodily functions through the messengers (hormones) of the endocrine system is the subject of anatomy, physiology and biochemistry; for clinical practice, too, a thorough understanding of the hormones and their functions is essential.
-Pituitary, thyroid, parathyroid, adrenal, and pineal glands belong to the group of endocrine organs, in the strictest sense of the term.
-As a result of their characteristic structures, they are not difficult to identify in a histological section, but there are some things that you should consider.
+The control of body functions via the endocrine system is the subject of anatomy, physiology, and biochemistry.
+Even in clinical practice, a comprehensive understanding of the hormones and their functions is essential.
+Pituitary, thyroid, parathyroid, adrenal, and pineal glands represent endocrine organs, in the strictest sense of the term.
+Based on their characteristic structure, they are not difficult to identify histologically; however, a few elements should be considered.